Table of contents

 As we learned so far, there is a wide range of available techniques for machine health monitoring.
 The best strategy for every maintenance technician would be to use a combination of all of them to gain the best results.
 However, due to budget and time limitations, vibration diagnostics in combination with temperature measurements have proven to be the most effective so far.

-The installation of the condition monitoring sensors is vital for its performance.
+The installation of the condition monitoring sensors is vital for their performance.
 Incorrect mounting will most probably give you data that relates not only to a change in conditions but also to the instability of the sensor itself.
-Therefore making the sensor’s data unreliable.
+Therefore, this makes the sensor’s data unreliable.

 Several different mounting methods exist:

-Wax mounting: it is very convenient but we don't recommend using this method for mounting accelerometers.
-The inconsistency in thickness and the damping effect (low rigidity) of the wax make results unreliable at higher frequencies.
+Wax mounting: Convenient, but not recommended for mounting accelerometers.
+The inconsistency in thickness and the damping effect (low rigidity) of the wax lead to unreliable results at higher frequencies.

-Adhesive mount: very appropriate when stud mount is impractical or even not possible because drilling is not permitted.
+Adhesive mount: Good when a stud mount is impractical or not possible (i.e., when drilling is not permitted).

-Stud mount: very appropriate for permanent and high-frequency vibration monitoring.
+Stud mount: Ideal for permanent and high-frequency vibration monitoring.

 Vibration sensors should be mounted in locations that ensure the measurement of vertical, horizontal, and axial movement: